Wondering if baptism is your next step?

 According to the Scriptures, those who believe that Jesus Christ is the Son of God should be baptized.
 The Ethiopian Eunuch asked Philip:

 Every person in the New Testament who was baptized first believed in who Jesus was—the Christ, the Son of the Living God.
 He or she also believed what Jesus did—died on the cross, was buried in a tomb, and was raised back to life three days later.
+We are never told to be baptized and then to come to belief in Jesus.
+As mentioned above, belief and baptism go hand-in-hand, but belief is primary and always precedes baptism.
+Note these additional passages:

-“Simon himself believed and was baptized.”
-Acts 8:13
+Simon himself believed and was baptized.
+Acts 8:13 (NIV)

 Those who have repented of their sin

-“Repent . . . and be baptized.”
+Repent . . . and be baptized.
 Acts 2:38

 Repentance means to have a change of mind.
 It means to make a U-turn or to do an about-face.
 You were going down the road of destruction, death and hell; but you repented, you turned around, changed your direction, and changed your mind.
 Therefore, baptism is for believers who have repented of their sin.

-Should an Infant Be Baptized?
+Should an Infant Be Sprinkled or Christened?

-Why Do Some Practice Infant Baptism?
+Why Do Some Practice Infant Sprinkling or Christening?

 We believe the New Testament clearly teaches baptism to be a personal response of a repentant believer in Jesus Christ.
 This is only possible for someone who has reached a point of maturity.
 Only then can they understand their separation from God because of their personal sin, and therefore understand their need to believe and trust in Jesus Christ (Acts 16:30-31), confess Christ as Lord (Romans 10:9-10), repent of their sin (Acts 3:19), and respond in obedience to Christ by being baptized (Acts 2:37-38).
 This point of maturity is not defined in the Bible as a certain age.
-The point of maturity and accountability for each person will vary.
+Therefore the point of maturity and accountability for each person will vary.

 Many denominations continue to sprinkle infants even though there is no New Testament teaching (or example) for such a practice.
 Some consider it to be an act of dedication for the parents.
 Others see it as a sort of down payment for the infant’s salvation.
-They say that the infant is being baptized that he/she may one day be saved, rather than to save him/her.
+They say that the infant is being baptized so that he/she may one day be saved, rather than to save him/her.
 Still others believe infants are children of God because their parents have made a commitment to Christ and are Christians.

 What Happens to Children Who Die Before the Point of Maturity?